Period Spaces for Hodge Structures in Equal Characteristic: Period Spaces

-\begin{proof} By definition the $\sigma$-module $\CQ$ over $\CO_{\CH_b^a}\ancon$ is isoclinic of slope zero.
-Choose an affinoid covering $\CM(B_i)$ of $\CH^a_b$.
+\begin{proof} By Definition~\ref{DefIsoclinic} the $\sigma$-module $\CQ$ over $\CO_{\CH_b^a}\ancon$ is isoclinic of slope zero.
+Choose an affinoid covering of $\CH^a_b$ by sets $\CM(B)$.
 Then the assertion follows from Theorem~\ref{Thm6.12}.
-Note that the $N_i\otimes B_i\con$ are uniquely determined by Theorem~\ref{Thm6.12} and thus glue canonically. \end{proof}
+Note that the $N_i\otimes C_i\con$ descend and are uniquely determined by Theorem~\ref{Thm6.12}.
+Thus they glue canonically. \end{proof}

 The strategy for the proof of Theorem~\ref{Thm2.11} also allows us to show that the weakly admissible locus is Berkovich open.

 \begin{theorem} Let $\bar b$ be a $\sigma$-conjugacy class in $\GL_n\bigl(\BF_q^{\,\alg}\dpl z\dpr\bigr)$ and let $b\in\GL_n\bigl(\BF_{q^s}\dpl z\dpr\bigr)$ be a decent element of $\bar b$ satisfying a decency equation with the integer $s>0$ (Definition~\ref{Def2.2}).
 Let $\CH_s^\an$ be the Berkovich space over $\BF_{q^s}\dpl\zeta\dpr$ associated with the variety $\CH_\ul{w}\otimes_{\BFZ}\BF_{q^s}\dpl\zeta\dpr$.
 Then the set